Approvals for the Middle East

-Secure Imports to Kuwait, Saudi Arabia and Iraq
+Secure Market Access to Kuwait, Saudi Arabia, Iraq

 Benefits at a Glance

-- Benefit from a speedy introduction to the market of your choice
+- Benefit from speedy introduction to your market of choice

 - Gain a lead over the global competition

 - Save money - thanks to our experience and expertise

 - Saudi Arabia

 Most goods intended for import to Saudi Arabia require a certificate of conformity, or CoC.
 This verifies your product's compatibility with national regulations – from consumer protection to religious rules.
 The Saudi Arabian customs and excise office, incidentally, also requires a new certificate of conformity for every delivery made.
 When making repeat deliveries, however, existing documentation can be used again, which greatly simplifyies the certification process.
 Exceptions to the CoC rule include goods sent to government bodies.
 TÜV Rheinland is accredited by the Saudi Arabian Standards Organization (SASO).